mahmudhera/krispmer-expreminets/runs_using_other_tools/guidescan2/README.md

 1. Edit the file with number of targets and genome index name
 1. `python all_target_handler.py > handle_all_targets.sh`
 1. Finally, `bash handle_all_targets.sh`

+Currently, the kmer generator does not work.
+Need to fix that.